 Why is this so effective for your child with dyslexia?
 Kids with dyslexia need to learn in a different way.
-By using multisensory materials and activities you are giving your child an opportunity for the information you are teaching them to “stick.”
+By using multisensory materials and activities you are giving your child an opportunity for the information you are teaching to really “stick.”

-Using all of your child’s senses, engages their entire body along with their brain.
-This way they make a memory that lasts and stays with them.
+Using all of your child’s senses, engages the entire body along with the brain.
+This creates a more memorable experience for the child.
 The more senses you have your child use, the stronger this memory will be.
 Here are a few multisensory strategies that you can try out in your homeschool:

 - Have your child write words with a squeeze-style ketchup bottle, shaving cream or chocolate pudding (ooh messy fun).